Why We Use the Ingredients We Do

 There are vocal groups out there advocating against the use of palm oil.
 They claim that palm oil damages orangutan habitat.
 While this is undoubtedly true for Malaysian palm, there are no orangutans in South America where we source our palm oil from.
 Also, good companies like AGROPALMA and other members of the Sustainable Palm Oil Roundtable designate the highest (altitude) 1/3 of their land as a nature preserve.
 Vermont Soap advocates making bar soap from sustainable palm oil which produces a high quality, cost effective and long lasting bar.
 We do not advocate single issue focus on a planet stressed by ALL human activities.
 The main issue facing biological forms on Earth is a continually increasing human population combined with ever increasing material living standards.
 Red palm oil offers the highest oil yields per acre of any vegetable oil crop currently under production, and is part of the mix to create a non-petroleum dependent society.
 Vermont Soap supports the planting and use of palm oil trees when done respectfully and according to Sustainable Palm Oil Roundtable standards.

-At Vermont Soap we take the sourcing of our materials and ingredients very seriously!
+At Vermont Soap we take the sourcing of our materials and ingredients for eco-friendly soap very seriously!

 Good Tea Tree Oil Practices